c-sanders/AutoconfMacro-BisonSkeleton/README.md

 ### 2) Purpose of the macro

-The purpose of this macro, is to enable the GNU Autotools to ascertain if a GNU Bison Skeleton file should be used for the configuration and building of a particular project.
-In the case where a Skeleton file should be used, the name of the desired Skeleton file can be passed as an argument to this macro.
+The purpose of this macro, is to ascertain if a GNU Bison Skeleton file should be used for the configuration and building of a particular project.
+In the case where a specific Skeleton file should be used, the name of the desired Skeleton file can be passed as an argument to this macro, using its ```--with``` configure script option.

 If it is ascertained that a Skeleton file should indeed be used, and the name of one has been specified, then the ```AX_BISON_SKELETON``` macro will set an environment variable called ```BISON_SKELETON``` with the name of the Skeleton file which should be used by the project.

 ### 3) GNU Bison Skeleton files

-When GNU Bison creates a Parser, it doesn't do it from scratch.
+When GNU Bison creates a Parser, it doesn't do so from scratch.
 Instead, it uses as a starting point, one of the Skeleton files that are distributed with the GNU Bison package.
 Depending upon how GNU Bison has been installed on any particular system, one may be able to find these Skeleton files within the following sub-directory of the location into which GNU Bison has been installed;